fonsp/grid-analysis/setup instructions.md

 To use the PyPSA package, we need a *linear optimisation solver*.
 Follow [these instructions](https://pypsa.org/doc/installation.html#getting-a-solver-for-linear-optimisation) to install one on your system.

+To see a geographical map overlay, follow [these instructions](https://matplotlib.org/basemap/users/installing.html) to install *basemap*.
+(Could be skipped)

 ## Jupyter Notebook